Shreya3145/Random-Word-Pair-Generator/README.md

 flutter pub add english_words
 ```

-## Problems I faced and wasted a lot of time:
+## Problems I faced and wasted a lot of time
 1. Gradle version and java version did not match
 2. Xcode is needed for iphone simulator
 3. Android Studio is needed for android simulator